Updated: May 29, 2020

 My initial plan was to speak about financial strategies for teenagers, but later on decided to instead, share stories from my life.

 I told them that I was a licensed civil engineer, who later on shifted to freelance software development.
-I then narrated how being self-employed helped me discover entrepreneurship, which eventually turned me into an investor, years after.
+Then, I narrated how being self-employed helped me discover entrepreneurship, which eventually turned me into an investor, years after.

-I shared stories about my travels, my unique hobbies, my advocacies, and despite the many years that have passed, why I still consider myself an engineer – that I may not be an engineer by profession anymore, but I am still an engineer of my own life design.
+I shared stories about my travels, my unique hobbies, my advocacies, and despite the many years that have passed, why I still consider myself an engineer.
+That I may not be an engineer by profession anymore, but I am still an engineer of my own life design.

 The talk was meant to inspire them and at the same time, make them realize the important role that financial education plays in helping them achieve their goals.